dalenewman/JunkDrawer/README.md

 ### Get a File

-Now, in order for Junk Drawer to work, the file must be either an Excel file, or some kind of delimited text file.
+In order for Junk Drawer to work, the file must be either an Excel file, or some a delimited text file.

 Here's a sample text file: